 PGY-2 residents exercise more independence and are responsible for primary patient evaluation and managing non-critical and semi-critical patients.
 PGY-2 residents initiate evaluation and treatment independently, with oversight from senior residents and faculty.
 PGY-2 residents assist PGY-3 residents in managing critically ill or injured patients and perform procedures commensurate with their level of training, under close supervision by PGY-3 residents and faculty.
-Efficiency, departmental flow, and task-switching skills grow significantly during this year.
+Efficiency, departmental flow, and task-switching skills grew significantly during this year.

-North Memorial Medical Center Emergency Department
+North Memorial Health Emergency Department

 Residents broaden their experience with different patient populations and operating procedures during this rotation.
 There is ample opportunity to undertake procedures and manage critically ill patients.